 - Proof of residential address (gas/electricity bill or credit/debit card bank statement dated within the last three months)

-All limited companies in the UK must have a registered agent and a registered office.
+All limited companies in the UK must have a registered office.
 The registered office is where documents may be legally served on the company and where the statutory books of the company must be kept.
 The registered office must be a physical address in the UK– we can provide this for you as part of our Corporate Administration Package.

 Shares and Share Capital requirements

-- There are no minimum share capital requirements for a Private Limited Company (Ltd) or Limited Liability Partnership (LLP).
+- There are no minimum share capital requirements for a limited company (Ltd)

 - For a Public Limited Company (PLC), the company’s shares may be offered for sale to the public and they have a minimum share capital of around £50,000.